Blue Cross Blue Shield Medicare Advantage Plans Review

 Jeff Hoyt, Editor in Chief Read About Our Panel of Experts

-Blue Cross Blue Shield (BCBS) Medicare Advantage plans are available in 47 states as well as Puerto Rico and offer different plan types, like HMOs, PPOs, and SNPs.
+Blue Cross Blue Shield (BCBS) Medicare Advantage plans are available in 49 states, including Washington, D.C., as well as Puerto Rico and offer different plan types, like HMOs, PPOs, and SNPs.
 These plans are great options if you’re looking for one that’s cost-effective with additional perks and benefits.
-Keep reading to learn more about what you can expect to pay each month, an overview of which Medicare Advantage plan types BCBS offers, which supplemental benefits you may receive, and where these plans are offered throughout the U.S.

 Pros About Blue Cross Blue Shield Medicare Advantage

-• Prescription drug coverage generally included
+• Vision, hearing, dental, and prescription drug coverage generally included

-• Nationwide coverage in 47 states (plus Puerto Rico)
+• Nationwide coverage in 49 states (plus Puerto Rico)

 • Numerous plan types to choose from